 Portuguese Heritage Month is a time to recognize the contribution of Canadians of Portuguese descent to Canada.

 Canada now has one of the largest Portuguese diasporas in the world, home to more than 480,000 strong.
 Portuguese explorers were among the first Europeans to lay eyes on the land we now know as Canada.

 Over the years, Portuguese have immigrated to Canada for economic opportunity, to get better jobs, and to escape political oppression.
 Portuguese immigration started in the 1940s, but boomed after 1953.
 Many were recruited to work in rural areas of Canada, but they soon established themselves in larger cities.

 Today, most Portuguese Canadians live in Ontario, Quebec, and British Columbia.
 Many are living in urban centres, but they also make up pockets of rural communities as well.

 Filipino Heritage Month is an opportunity to highlight the contributions that Filipino Canadians have made to the social, economic, and cultural fabric of Canada.
 It is an opportunity for all Canadians to learn about the culture, and traditions of the Filipino community in Canada.

-Records of Filipino immigration date back to the 1890s, with Benson Florence who settled on what is now called Bowen Island.
+Records of Filipino immigration date back to the 1890s, with Benson Flores who settled on what is now called Bowen Island.